-Information we hold about you and people connected to your business will often come from you directly (for example, when you apply for a new product).
-That information will include the following.
+Information we hold about you will often come from you directly (for example, when you apply for a new product).
+That information will include the following:

-- Your personal details (for example, your name, date of birth, passport information or other identification information) - Your contact details (for example, your postal address, phone number, email address or mobile number) - Biometric information (for example, voice recognition when you call some of our call centres, facial recognition for certain products, and the characteristics of your behaviour, such as the way you use your device for our online services or when making online payments) - Details of transactions (for example, payments you make and receive) - Financial information (for example, your bank account number, credit- or debit-card numbers, financial history), including information you provide for the purposes of providing a payment-initiation service (a service that allows a third party to give us instructions to make payments from your account on your behalf) and an account-information service (a service that allows you to see your accounts with different providers in one place) for accounts you hold with other providers - Details about your health and lifestyle, to meet our regulatory obligations, including those relating to responsible lending - Information about criminal convictions and offences (for example, for mortgage applications) - Information about any other Barclays products and services you currently have, you have applied for, or you have had in the past
+- Your personal details (for example, your name, date of birth, passport information or other identification information) - Your contact details (for example, your postal address, phone number, email address or mobile number) - Behavioural biometrics (information such as the way you use your device for our online services or when making online payments) - Details of transactions (for example, payments you make and receive) - Financial information (for example, your bank account number, credit- or debit-card numbers, financial history), including information you provide for the purposes of providing a payment-initiation service (a service that allows a third party to give us instructions to make payments from your account on your behalf) and an account-information service (a service that allows you to see your accounts with different providers in one place) for accounts you hold with other providers - Proof of income (such as payslips or bank statements), if you provide these when you apply for a particular product - Details about your health and lifestyle, to meet our regulatory obligations, including those relating to responsible lending - Information about criminal convictions and offences (for example, for mortgage applications) - Information about any other Barclays products and services you currently have, you have applied for, or you have had in the past.